argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/parsl/README.md

 ## Running parallel tasks (1_parallel_workflow.py)

-To run many tasks in parallel, create futures that call the relevant apps.
+To run many tasks in parallel, create futures that call your app.
 Once all futures have been created, only then wait on the results.

 ```python
 import parsl